A Bicycle Accident Attorney Can Help Your Case

 - Failure to yield the right-of-way: If motorists or cyclists are unfamiliar with the traffic laws in the area, they may enter intersections when it is not safe to do so, endangering those around them

-- Bad weather: When conditions are rainy or icy, it is easy for drivers and cyclists to lose control and swerve out of their lane
+- Bad weather: When conditions are rainy or icy, it is easy for drivers or cyclists to lose control and swerve out of their lane

 Common bicycle accident injuries

 Depending on the nature of your accident and the protective gear you were wearing at the time, bicycle accident injuries can range from road rash to life-threatening conditions.
-Some common types of bicycle injuries are:
+Some common injuries bicycle accident victims face are: